 Canine teeth are crucial to the alignment of your other teeth.
 Removing canines negatively affects the development of your overall bite, and our oral surgeons avoid this solution unless it's the only viable option.
 When you visit our office in Dallas, TX, for your or your child's consultation, our doctors will discuss all treatment options before determining which one best fits your individual needs.

 Canine teeth begin developing around age 10 and can finish growing at any age, depending on the patient.
 A few causes of impacted canines include the following:

-Dr. Phillips or Dr. Ray will examine you or your child and determine the cause of impaction at your consultation appointment.
+Dr. Phillips or Dr. Krieger will examine you or your child and determine the cause of impaction at your consultation appointment.
 Once the cause is determined, they can develop an appropriate treatment plan.

 First, your orthodontist will apply braces to your teeth to move them into alignment, preparing the dental arch for your canines to erupt.
 Once your teeth are ready, your oral surgeon will carefully expose your canine tooth in the gums and attach a bracket and chain.
 Over the next few months, your orthodontist will use this appliance to pull the canine tooth down into its permanent place.

 In rare instances, when the canine teeth have become fully impacted, and the roots have solidified, we will have to remove the teeth.
 In these cases, we offer many options for tooth replacement, such as dental implants.
 When you visit our office for your consultation, we will determine the stage of impaction and discuss all of your treatment options.